Sicily Road Trip

 Divided into Ragusa Ibla and Ragusa Superiore, the town offers a feast for the eyes with its stunning baroque buildings and churches.

 Don’t miss the view from the Giardino Ibleo, a lovely public garden providing a picturesque panorama.
+That’s what makes Ragusa endearing to us travelers — two towns in one, each with distinct character.

 Heading to Modica